 I had visited Beit Guvrin National Park before and have also visited the Columbarium Cave, but even though, when I climbed down to the cave and stood inside it, I was amazed again by its impressive internal appearance.
 The Columbarium Cave is said to be one of the most beautiful caves in Maresha-Beit Guvrin.
 Inside the tall walls of this cave are over 2,000 niches for doves.
 The people of Maresha might have raised those doves for food or they might have used their droppings for fertilizing their agricultural fields.
 They might have also used them for ritual matters.

 After visiting the Columbarium Cave, you need to continue on the trail through the amazing landscape of the Israeli lowlands.
 After a while, you reach another area with caves.
-I haven’t mentioned the fourth station, because it’s a very small cave which I didn’t find much interest in.
+I haven’t mentioned the fourth station, because it’s a very small cave in which I didn’t find much interest.
 Beside it is the fifth station, which is the Oil Press Cave.
-Inside it you can see the restoration of one of 22 underground oil pressed found in the park.
+Inside, you can see the restoration of one of 22 underground oil pressed found in the park.

 From the Bell Caves, you can continue on the paved road back to the entrance of the park, to road number 35.
 Cross the road very carefully and walk up to Beit Guvrin, the newer part of the park.
 It is situated next to the gas station, which also has a small restaurant and restrooms, so you can stop here before continuing to the park.

-To enter you need to press the button of the camera-intercom and show your ticket to the camera when requested to do so.
-Then you can open the gate and enter this part of the park, which was uncovered by the archeologists in the end of the 20th century.
+To enter you need to press the button on the camera intercom and show your ticket to the camera when requested to do so.
+Then you can open the gate and enter this part of the park, which was uncovered by archeologists at the end of the 20th century.
 This part of the park is from the Roman period.

 The most impressive building in the compound, in my view, is the Roman Amphitheatre, which was built here by the Romans in the mid-2nd century CE.
 The park really did a great job in restoring the place, and they even added some figures to demonstrate how the Amphitheatre might have functioned.
 There are dozens of figures “sitting” on the benches facing the arena, there are some gladiators “fighting” for their lives and there’s the emperor sitting up above and “deciding” whether or not he wants them to die.
 You can step down into the arena and read all the interesting signs.